vilinski/NBomber.Docs/documentation/building_blocks.md

 // on dedicated System.Threading.Task
 type Scenario = {
     ScenarioName: string
-    TestInit: (unit -> unit) option  // init func will be executed at start of every scenario
+    TestInit: (unit -> Task) option  // init func will be executed at start of every scenario
-    TestClean: (unit -> unit) option // clean func will be executed at end of every scenario
+    TestClean: (unit -> Task) option // clean func will be executed at end of every scenario
     Steps: Step[]                    // these steps will be executed sequentially, one by one
     Assertions: Assertion[]  // list of assertions defined by user
     ConcurrentCopies: int    // specify how many copies of current Scenario to run in parallel